3mdeb/news-and-ideas/_posts/2019-01-XX-meltdown-and-spectre-vulnerabilities.md

 ---
-post_title: Meltdown and spectre.
+title: Meltdown and spectre.
 What are they and what they are not?
 author: Michał‚ Żygowski
 layout: post
 published: false
-post_date: 2019-03-14 HH:MM:SS
+date: 2019-03-14 HH:MM:SS

 tags:
     - spectre